riboviz/riboviz/docs/developer/style-guide.md

 ### Python file names

-Python file names must be in snake-case i.e., all lower case and delimited by underscores, not hyphens.
+Python file names must be in snake-case i.e., lower-case and delimited by underscores, not hyphens.
 For example, `sample_sheets.py`, `get_cds_codons.py`.

 ### Python comments